-Don’t worry about how to present your project any longer.
-However high or low the stakes are for delivering your next project presentation, these six tips will build your confidence, help you deliver your message, and equip you to engage your audience.
+Don’t worry about how to present a presentation any longer.
+However high or low the stakes are for delivering your next project presentation, these six tips will build your confidence, guide you on how to present well, and equip you to engage your audience.

 1. Establish your credibility